Genivia/ugrep/README.md

       ugrep --filter='pem:openssl x509 -text,cer,crt,der:openssl x509 -text -inform der' PATTERN ...
       ugrep --filter='latin1:iconv -f LATIN1 -t UTF-8' PATTERN ...

-  > 💡 **Pro Tip:** filters are selected based on the specified list of filename extensions.
+  > 💡**ProTip** filters are selected based on the specified list of filename extensions.
 Filters can be any commands (including your own scripts and executables) that take standard input to produce standard output.

-- Search [binary files](#binary) and display hexdumps with binary pattern matches (Unicode text or raw byte patterns)
+- Search [binary files](#binary) and display hexdumps with binary pattern matches (Unicode text or `-U` for byte patterns)

-      ugrep -W TEXTPATTERN ...               ugrep -X TEXTPATTERN ... ugrep -W -U BYTEPATTERN ...            ugrep -X -U BYTEPATTERN ...
+      ugrep --hexdump -U BYTEPATTERN ...     ugrep --hexdump TEXTPATTERN ... ugrep -X -U BYTEPATTERN ...            ugrep -X TEXTPATTERN ... ugrep -W -U BYTEPATTERN ...            ugrep -W TEXTPATTERN ...

+  > 💡**ProTip** `--hexdump=4chC1` displays `4` columns of hex without a character column `c`, no hex spacing `h`, and with one extra hex line `C1` before and after a match.
+Option `-X` is the same as `--hexdump=2C` with `2` columns of hex and the whole matching line as `C` context in hex.

 - Include files to search by [filename extensions](#magic) or exclude them with `^`